eigentechnologies/cpip/README.md

 #### Cross-Compiler Libraries

 Cross-compilers will be installed for if any `pip` dependencies are detected.
-This will consequently install associated libraries, which will be included in the final environment.
+This will consequently install associated libraries which will be included in the final environment.

 #### Order of Environments